INNOVATION

 Engineering

-Once I learned about the optimal dimensions, I had to adjust the shape to fit all the components inside.
-These are standardised parts, making it possible to rather decide for a stronger motor/vibration or a more durable battery/run-time by picking bigger or smaller components.
+Once I had found the optimum dimensions, I had to adjust the shape to fit all the components inside.
+These are standardised parts, so it is possible to opt for a stronger motor/vibration or a longer battery/runtime by choosing larger or smaller components.

-The manufacturer shared a draft of a mechanical solution together with a quotation for production and unit costs.
-This information allows to determine the viability of the toy in its brand and for the targeted customer’s group.
+The manufacturer provided a design for a mechanical solution together with a quote for production and unit costs.
+With this information, the viability of the toy within the brand and for the target customer group could be determined.

 Wearable Massager Engineering